-Next term you will have an individual advice and guidance session at which your UCAS Tutor will expect you to discuss your research in detail.
+Later in the term you will have an individual advice and guidance session at which your UCAS Tutor will expect you to discuss your research in detail.
 Make sure you are prepared for this.
-During the school closure, please contact your UCAS tutor by email, to keep them informed of what you are thinking.
-REMEMBER THERE IS NOT A LOT OF TIME WHEN WE RETURN IN SEPTEMBER.

-If you have no ideas, then the Personality Quiz on the UNIFROG website is a good place to start.
+If you have no ideas, then the Stamford Test on the UCAS website is a good place to start.
 It will give you some broad areas that might be of interest and then you can narrow these down as you do more research.